blueplanet15/LobbyUtils/README.md

 # LobbyUtils
-"LobbyUtils" is a complete rework of my previous mod "DisconnectMod" that I actually coded myself this time
+"LobbyUtils" is a complete rework of my previous mod "DisconnectMod", which I coded myself this time.